aidansteele/aidansteele.github.io/docs/posts/security/querying-terraform-state-with-aws-athena.md

   here.
 There's a small chance you might find them useful, but I didn't.

 Now what kind of useful queries can we write with this?
 That's where I'm hoping others can pitch in: please get in touch via Twitter, Bluesky, Slack, etc and let me know what you come up with.

-But here's one to get started: find every instance where you're one refactor away from a bad time:
+Here's one to get started: find every instance where you're one refactor away from a bad time:

 ```sql